Don't Let the Sun Go Down on Me

-"Don't Let the Sun Go Down on Me" is a song written by English musician Elton John and songwriter Bernie Taupin.
-It was originally recorded by John for his eighth studio album, Caribou (1974), and was released as a single that peaked at number two on the Billboard Hot 100 chart, and reached number 16 on the UK Singles Chart.
+"Don't Let the Sun Go Down on Me" is a song by British musician Elton John and lyricist Bernie Taupin.
+It was originally recorded by John for his eighth studio album, Caribou (1974), and was released as a single that peaked at number two on the US Billboard Hot 100 chart, and reached number 16 on the UK Singles Chart.

 A version of the song recorded live as a duet between John and George Michael reached number one in the UK in 1991 and in the US in 1992.
 The pair had performed the song together for the first time at Live Aid at Wembley Stadium in July 1985.

+During his headlining appearance at the Glastonbury Festival on 25 June 2023, John dedicated the song to Michael, who died in 2016.

 Elton John version

 Background

 "Don't Let the Sun Go Down on Me" was co-written by Elton John and Bernie Taupin during a ten-day period in January 1974 along with the other songs for John's Caribou album.
-The song was released as the first single from the album in May 1974 in the United Kingdom, and on 10 June 1974 in the United States.
+The song was released as the first single from the album on 24 May 1974 in the United Kingdom, and on 10 June 1974 in the United States.

-The chorus of the song is supported with a horn arrangement by Del Newman, and features backing vocals by Carl Wilson and Bruce Johnston of the Beach Boys and Toni Tennille.
-The original backing vocalists were Cat Stevens, Danny Hutton, Gerry Beckley, Dusty Springfield and Brian Wilson but according to Bruce "everyone was afraid of one another and I couldn't get a performance out of anyone".
+The chorus of the song features backing vocals by Brian Wilson, Carl Wilson and Bruce Johnston of the Beach Boys with Billy Hinsche and Toni Tennille.
+A horn arrangement by Del Newman augments and reflects Johnston's chorale lines, with trumpets echoing Carl Wilson's high notes.
+The original backing vocalists were Johnston, Cat Stevens, Danny Hutton, Gerry Beckley, Dusty Springfield, and Brian Wilson but according to Johnston, who handled the vocal arrangements, "everyone was afraid of one another and I couldn't get a performance out of anyone".
 Also on the song are percussion accents provided by Ray Cooper and a mellotron played by Dave Hentschel.
+Davey Johnstone's electric guitar stylings provide a counterpoint to the melody, the signal routed through a Leslie speaker, but his acoustic guitar part was not used in the final mix.
+His electric guitar string harmonics are heard ringing out between vocal lines.

 Reception

-Cash Box called it "a gradually building track with pretty lyrics that is as brilliant in performance as it is in production" Record World said that "More poetic than anything he's released since 'Daniel,' this expansive ballad begins simply and builds into a bonanza of bright harmonies."
+Cash Box called it "a gradually building track with pretty lyrics that is as brilliant in performance as it is in production".
+Record World said that "More poetic than anything he's released since 'Daniel', this expansive ballad begins simply and builds into a bonanza of bright harmonies."

 "Don't Let the Sun Go Down on Me" charted on 1 June 1974 in the UK, reaching number 16 on the UK Singles Chart.
 The song reached the top 10 on the Billboard Hot 100 chart after four weeks, peaking at number two for two weeks from 27 July behind John Denver's "Annie's Song".
 In the US, the single was certified Gold on 6 September 1974 by the RIAA.
 In Canada, it reached number one, becoming his fifth chart topper in that country.